1app.energy blogBy 1app.energy Team6 min read

 In a simple worked example, a 10kWh battery charged cheaply overnight and used to avoid higher-priced evening imports can produce material savings over a year.
 The exact figure depends on round-trip losses, tariff region, seasonal use and whether the battery is actually full when evening demand arrives.

-What Octopus Agile actually offers
+What Octopus Agile offers a home battery

 Agile prices your electricity in 30-minute slots based on wholesale market conditions.
 On some days and in some regions, overnight slots can beat a fixed overnight tariff.
 On high-wind or high-solar days, some slots can even go negative, meaning eligible consumption in those slots may be credited rather than charged.

-On expensive days — cold snaps, low wind, high demand — Agile can also become expensive.
+On expensive days, cold snaps, low wind, high demand, Agile can also become expensive.
 Octopus's Agile page is the right place to check the current regional pricing range before relying on any comparison.

 Agile can beat Go on some nights, days and regions, but the variance is significant and the result depends on actual daily slots, season, usage and region.